 Proper training, setting metrics that aren't counterintuitive to FCR and agent empowerment are all solutions to keeping a high First Call Resolution.

-Occupancy rate is a way to measure call center agent productivity across all their call-related duties.
+Call center occupancy rate is a way to measure agent productivity across all their call-related duties.
 It’s the measure of how much time your agents are on live calls and/or finishing up work related to those calls.

-Simply put, if your agents’ occupancy rates are too low, they aren’t doing something work related.
-Use this metric to identify duties, events and situations outside the call-related work that need to be addressed.
+Simply put, if your agents’ occupancy rates are too low, they aren’t doing something work-related.
+Use this call center metric to identify duties, events and address situations outside the call-related work.

 Customer satisfaction is a comprehensive way to measure call center agent productivity.

-If you're looking to centralize your KPIs in one place and create dashboards to share with your teams and agents Playvox could be the solution that fits your needs.
+If you're looking to centralize your KPIs in one place and create call center dashboards to share with your teams and agents Playvox could be the solution that fits your needs.

 Which call center metrics have you found to be the most useful?
 Let us know in the comment box down below!